getreu/tp-note/README.md

 Following installation, right-click the Desktop and click "Show more options" to reveal the "New Tp-Note" context menu entry.

-### Tp-Note Debian/Ubuntu installer package

-Package compiled for Debian/Ubuntu:

-* [tpnote-latest-x86_64.deb]

-### Various binaries for Windows, MacOS and Linux

-- Binaries for Ubuntu-Linux 18.04, Windows, MacOS:
-  1. Open: [Releases - getreu/tp-note]

-  2. Open the latest release.

-  3. Open _assets_.

-  4. Download the packed executable for your operating system.

-  5. Installation: see below.

-- Precompiled binaries and packages for various architectures:
-  - [binaries]
-  - [packages]

-## Tp-Note in official package repositories

 ### Tp-Note on NetBSD